 Agile Digital Services (AgileDS)

-Agile Digital Services (AgileDS) is there for the delivery and the continuous operations, support and maintenance of that service (permanent agile delivery team, using the product/service lifecycle).
+Agile Digital Services (AgileDS) is there for delivery and the continuous operations, support, and maintenance of that service (permanent agile delivery team, using the product/service lifecycle).

-Learn More About Agile Methodologies, Frameworks & Approaches
+Learn More About Agile Methods, Frameworks, & Approaches

-Already more than 50 agile approaches, frameworks and methods and it’s still growing.
-The figure in this post can help you in your agile approach selection process.
-You can find many more explanations of agile methodologies, especially of the engineering-related portfolio-level agile methodologies that I don’t cover in-depth here, in my blog.
+There are already more than 50 agile approaches, frameworks, and methods and it’s still growing.
+The map in this post can help you in your agile approach selection process.
+You can find many more explanations of agile methodologies on my blog, especially of the engineering-related portfolio-level agile methodologies that I didn’t cover in-depth here.

-However, it cannot be said enough: Do not act dogmatically, see an approach, framework or method not as a panacea that can be implemented out of the box.
+However, it cannot be said enough: Do not act dogmatically, and see an agile practice, approach, framework, or method not as a panacea that can be implemented out of the box.

 Common sense helps, too, in achieving greater agility.
-In fact, the best route to becoming more agile is probably a simple approach of dividing your products and services into smaller autonomous parts and have them supported by an individual team.
+In fact, the best route to becoming more agile is probably a simple approach that involves dividing your products and services into smaller autonomous parts and having them supported by an individual team.